netgroup/kubernetes-playground/README.md

     ```

     The script has a `--verbose` mode, and you can also specify a
-    `--vagrant-vm-name <guest-name>` to gather information about a VM, from the
+    `--vagrant-vm-name <guest-name>` to gather information about a VM and a
+    `--vagrant-libvirt-img-path <path-to-img>` to gather information about a
-    point of view of the host.
-For example, you can query the hypervisor
+    libvirt `.img` file, from the point of view of the host.
+For example, you
-    directly, without going through Vagrant.
-This is useful when you've issues
+    can query the hypervisor directly, without going through Vagrant.
+This is
-    connecting with `vagrant ssh`.
+    useful when you've issues connecting with `vagrant ssh`.

 1. Multiple load balanced nginx server instances: `kubernetes/nginx-stateless`
 1. A busybox instance, useful for debugging and troubleshooting (run commands